worksakshi/Blinkit-Data-Analysis/README.md

 SELECT COUNT(*) FROM blinkit;
 ```

-- **Null Value Check**: Checked for null values in the dataset and delete records with missing data.
+- **Null Value Check**: Checked for null values in the dataset and deleted records with missing data.
 ```sql
 SELECT * FROM blinkit
 WHERE